ENSpunks/Timeland/ReadMe.md

 #### **Abstract**

-The Theory of Causal Relativity proposes a purely spatial causal geometry independent of any time dimension or cooridnate.
+The Theory of Causal Relativity proposes a spatial causal geometry independent of spacetime or a time dimension.

 ---